Jofra Archer: International career

 Archer was included in England's 30-man squad to start training behind closed doors for the 2020 Test series against the West Indies, and was part of the England team for the first Test match of the series.
 However, on the morning of the second Test, Archer was dropped from England's squad for the fixture, after he breached biosecurity protocols.
 As a result, he was placed in isolation for five days, fined, and given a written warning by the ECB.
 He returned to the team for the third Test, and for two of the three Tests against Pakistan.

 In May and December 2021, Archer underwent two operations for an elbow injury, ruling him out of the international team for twelve months.
 In May 2022, Archer was ruled out of playing during the 2022 English summer due to a back stress fracture.
 Archer returned to international cricket in 2023, having been selected for England's ODI series against South Africa, and took his best ODI match figures of 6–40 in the third match.

 Archer missed the 2023 Ashes series in England after suffering another stress fracture in his right elbow.
 Archer had returned to the team earlier in 2023 before suffering a recurrence of the injury.

 In May 2024, Archer was added to England's squad for the 2024 ICC Men's T20 World Cup tournament, marking his maiden comeback to international cricket following his elbow injury in 2023.

-After a nearly four year absence, Archer was called up to England's Test squad ahead of the third Test at Lord's during India's tour of England in 2025.
+After a nearly four-year absence, Archer was called up to England's Test squad ahead of the third Test at Lord's during India's tour of England in 2025.

+In July 2026, Archer was declared Player of the Match for his 3/29 against India in the 3rd T20I match of the home series, restricting India to 76 after England set a target of 202.
+It was India's second-lowest total in T20Is as well their biggest T20I defeat in terms of runs' margin (125).